Fleshgrinder/php-assertion/README.md

 assert($var === null || Variable::isNaturalNumber($var), 'variable must be NULL or a natural number (ℕ₀)');
 assert($var === null || Variable::isScalarPositiveNaturalNumber($var), 'variable must be NULL or a positive natural number (ℕ₁) of type int');
 ```

+### Big Floats
+The PHP extension [BC Math](https://secure.php.net/bcmath) is required to validate big float numbers.
+It is not required
+ but a `E_USER_NOTICE` error is triggered if a big float is encountered and the extension is not available.
+PHP must be
+ compiled with the `--enable-bcmath` flag and the extension is always loaded on Windows systems.

 ### Defensive Programming / Design by Contract
 > “**Be polite, Never Assert**